This post may contain affiliate links.

 However, even if these vegetables tolerate clay soil, they need some drainage, especially near the roots.
 So, it can help to add compost when planting your seeds or digging your hole for a transplanted seedling.

-One strategy would be to plant clay-tolerant varieties for the first few years as you build your garden, then rotate crops once the soil has been amended and benefited from the nutrients that those crops have added to your soil over time.
+One strategy would be to plant clay-tolerant varieties for the first few years as you build your garden, then rotate crops once the soil has been amended and benefits from the nutrients those crops have added to it over time

 Please share this article if you found it helpful.
 Feel free to leave a comment below if you have any questions or tips about improving clay soil.
 Thanks for reading!